kevinkaske/pooch/README.md

 A simple lightweight MVC PHP framework

 ##About
-Pooch is a simple and small php framework.
+Pooch is a simple and small (around 206 lines) php framework.
 It focuses on convention over configuration.
 It abuses global varibles to keep code as light and simple as possible.
 It works great for small to medium web applications.
 Pooch uses the amazing MysqliDb database class because it is so simple.